-When it comes to lifestyle and shopping in San Diego, expats will have a dizzying selection of options.
+When it comes to shopping and lifestyle in San Diego, expats will have a dizzying selection of options.
 Shopaholics have access to countless shops, boutiques and malls.
-Night owls can choose from options including rooftop bars, live music and karaoke.
-Family-oriented expats, on the other hand, have an array of attractions such as the San Diego Zoo, SeaWorld and a host of museums.
+Night owls can choose from rooftop bars, live music, karaoke and more.
+Family-oriented new arrivals, on the other hand, will find the city is home to an array of attractions to keep the little ones busy, such as the San Diego Zoo, various family beaches and a host of museums.

 Shopping in San Diego

-Expats truly will be spoilt for choice when it comes to shopping in San Diego.
-Whether in search of designer labels at shopping centres or bargain buys at vintage boutiques, there are a range of options for city residents.
+Newcomers to San Diego will be spoilt for choice when it comes to shopping in San Diego.
+Whether searching for designer labels at shopping centres or bargain buys at vintage boutiques, there is a range of options for city residents.

-The city has many malls, from family-friendly outdoor centres to luxury malls.
-Prominent among these is Fashion Valley Mall in Mission Valley.
-With 200 stores and an 18-screen movie theatre, shoppers have plenty to keep themselves entertained.
-The mall offers designer stores such as Gucci and Louis Vuitton, department stores such as Macy’s and Nordstrom, and a wide selection of restaurants and bistros.
+The city boasts a slew of malls, from family-friendly outdoor centres to luxury shopping complexes.
+Prominent among these is Fashion Valley, a 200-store mall in Mission Valley that hosts well over 18 million visitors a year.
+The mall offers designer stores such as Gucci and Jimmy Choo, department stores such as Macy’s and Nordstrom, and a wide selection of restaurants and bistros.

-For bargain hunters, there are outlet centres all over the city which offer discounts on designer labels and brand names.
+For bargain hunters, there are outlet centres all over the city that offer discounts on designer labels and brand names.

-There are also a number of neighbourhoods in San Diego which are well known for being shopping districts.
-Areas such as Little Italy, La Jolla, Mission Hills and the Gaslamp District go over and above the standard shopping experience, offering a variety of antique stores, arts and crafts boutiques and restaurants.
+There are also several neighbourhoods in San Diego that are well-known for being shopping districts.
+Areas such as Little Italy, La Jolla, Mission Hills and the Gaslamp District go over and above the standard shopping experience, offering a variety of antique stores, arts-and-crafts boutiques and restaurants.

 Nightlife and entertainment in San Diego

-The city comes alive after dinner and after dark, with a variety of nightclubs, music venues and bars.
+The city comes alive after dark with a variety of nightclubs, music venues and bars.
 The Gaslamp District is especially well known, and the easily walkable neighbourhood offers revellers everything from jazz clubs to outdoor bistros.

-San Diego’s repertoire isn’t limited to jazz, however, and patrons have a variety of venues available featuring everything from DJs and karaoke, to live rock bands and flamenco dancers.
+San Diego’s repertoire isn’t limited to jazz though, and patrons have a variety of venues available featuring everything from DJs and karaoke to live rock bands and flamenco dancers.
 Bar hoppers will be happy to know that the city offers options from old-style pubs to wine bars and exclusive speakeasies with unfamiliar labels.

-The city is known as the ‘craft beer capital of America’ and is home to more than 120 breweries of various sizes.
-Craft beer connoisseurs can go for a tour in most of these establishments, or take part in annual events such as the San Diego International Beer Competition.
+The city is known as the ‘craft beer capital of America’ and is home to more than 150 breweries of various sizes.
+Craft beer connoisseurs can go for a tour of most of these establishments or enjoy one of the many events celebrating the city’s craft beer scene, such as the San Diego International Beer Competition.

 With local produce and seafood delivered fresh from the dock, the city is a major attraction for some of the USA’s most talented chefs.
 Everything from food truck snacks to gourmet cuisine is available in San Diego.

-On the other hand, a trip to North County leads to one of the finest grape-growing regions in the western USA.
-Crossing through mountain valleys, expats with a taste for the finer things in life will find themselves among hillside vineyards and family wineries which offer regular tours and tastings.
+Wine lovers will be pleased to know that a trip to North County leads to one of the finest grape-growing regions in the western US.
+Crossing through mountain valleys, newcomers with a taste for the finer things in life are sure to enjoy exploring hillside vineyards and visiting family wineries that offer regular tours and tastings.

 Outdoor activities in San Diego